 First, it was just the two of us on a motorbike; then we had a car and a baby, then a dog, then a cat.
 We had a garden and we planted trees in it.
 We had an aquaponics system full of fish and they were part of the family too, even though we ate them.

 “Huisje, beestje, boompje.”

 Little house, little animal, little tree.

-I will leave my husband here at the end of this year.
-He will continue practicing permaculture but for the time being, he will do so alone; something we have come to realize is necessary for both of us.
+I will leave my companion here at the end of this year.
+He will continue practicing permaculture but for the time being, he will do so alone–something we have come to realize is necessary for both of us.

 As people, as parents, we must have the courage to make choices that will tear our hearts out, turn our lives upside-down, and force us to move beyond our comfort zone into the place where we become who we are meant to be.

 I do find comfort in the knowledge that a part of my heart will remain here, living, breathing, and doing amazing things to make the Philippines a better place–a dream we have shared for years but can no longer pursue together.